 Students must join the Zoom meeting first before opening LockDown Browser.

 Note: Once students open LockDown Browser, they will not be able to see their Zoom meeting controls.
-Instructors should also consider whether it is preferred that students mute their microphones if they are not going to be in breakout rooms, and they should remind students that they will still be seen by the instructor even though students will not see the Zoom meeting window while testing.
-However, if a student has an issue, they will not be able to communicate with you while Lockdown is engaged.
-So, breakout rooms are encouraged.
+Instructors should also consider whether it is preferred that students mute their microphones, and they should remind students that they will still be seen by the instructor even though students will not see the Zoom meeting window.

-Once all students have joined the Zoom meeting and can confirm that they are able to hear the instructor, preform a Room Scan of the student’s testing environment.
+Once all students have joined the Zoom meeting and can confirm that they are able to hear the instructor, consider asking students to perform a room scan of their testing environment.
 Remind students of the rules of the examination.

-Next, direct students to open LockDown Browser from their desktop and navigate to the test.
+Direct students to open the LockDown Browser application.
+This will automatically prompt them to log into their Canvas accounts, where they can then navigate to the test.
+(Remember, once students complete this step, they will not be able to see the Zoom meeting window or access their Zoom meeting controls.)

 Verbally provide students with the Start Code for the exam.
-If you are using Breakout rooms, then manually assign the students individual rooms.
-For steps concerning how to enable and to create breakout rooms in Zoom, see these two articles: (https://support.zoom.us/hc/en-us/articles/206476313-Managing-Breakout-Rooms) & (Enabling breakout rooms – Zoom Support).

-If you are not using Breakout Rooms, use the ” feature in Zoom to monitor all students simultaneously during the exam.
-If you are using Breakout Rooms, you will need to periodically navigate to each student breakout room during the test.
+Use the Gallery View feature in Zoom to monitor all students simultaneously during the exam

-If a student experiences IT-related issue during the test or if the instructor observes the student behaving suspiciously during their examination, it is recommended that you create and move student into a so that you may talk with the student while not disturbing other students who are taking their exams.

 Ending the Exam